 Neatly flake the tail of the canopy, grouping the steering lines in the middle and making folds of material to each side, maintaining a constant width for each fold.

 Stop flaking when you reach the middle of the center cell, and repeat the procedure for the other side of the canopy.

-Upon finishing the flaking of the canopy, verify that the tail is evenly split so that the label is centered on the top of the pack job.
+Upon finishing the flaking of the canopy, verify that the tail is evenly split so that the center seam of the center cell runs up the middle of the top of the pack job.